seancdavis/seancdavis-com/src/blog/posts/2021-08-16-wtf-is-env-var.md

 An environment variable is a value that adjusts the environment — i.e. the process — in some way.

 For example, consider some value you want to be different when developing locally versus running in production.
-Although you could achieve by writing a conditional in your code, it's much easier (and a better practice) to use a variable.
-Here's what this looks like in a [Node.js](/blog/wtf-is-node/) application.
+Although you could achieve that by writing a conditional in your code, it's much easier (and a better practice) to use a variable.
+Here's and example in a [Node.js](/blog/wtf-is-node/) application:

 ```js
 // bad